We use cookies to provide the best site experience.

 Wrap-up

 To sum up, travel rule is a step forward to a safer digital environment.
 It provides benefits for all players.
+In addition, users engaging with Swiss-regulated platforms may be required to open a Swiss bank account, which further reinforces financial traceability and ensures compliance with local AML laws.
 It is a chance for states to improve their investment climate, for VASPs to build more reliable and transparent business and for users to get better security.

 Sources: